Deddington Parish Council

 The Parish Council's 2023 Code of Conduct is here

-How Deddington started getting back to 'normal' after the Covid pandemic.
-Click here to see a copy of the 2022 reports (large file, takes time to open)
+Click here to see a copy of the 2023 report (large file, takes time to open)

 Dog fouling